 Much like Guinness World Records, one of the great things about the Olympics is that it's constantly evolving and pushing the limits of man, all the while echoing a long and storied past full of unique experiences and indelible memories.

-And so, with the Sochi Winter Olympics (technically the XXII Olympic Winter Games) just a week away, we tapped into the GWR braintrust to get ready for the future by reflecting on the past.
+And so, with the Sochi Winter Olympics (technically the XXII Olympic Winter Games) just a week away, we got ready for the future by reflecting on the past.

 One of the positions at Guinness World Records is that of sports records manager.
 This is the person tasked with judging and verifying all sports-related achievements, covering everything from ice skating and luge to football and hurling.
 They know their Olympics.

-And so we gathered the past four GWR sports managers to ask them one question ahead of Sochi: what's your favorite Winter Olympics memory?
+And so we gathered the past four GWR sports managers to ask them one question ahead of Sochi: what's your favourite Winter Olympics memory?